wr0ng/borderlands-tools/README.md

 This is how you'll use the first utility if you're just playing.

-1. Open BorderlandsLauncher by clicking its launcher icon.
+1. Open **BorderlandsLauncher** by clicking its launcher icon.

+![BorderlandsLauncher][launcher]

 2. Start playing!

 This is how you'll use it if you're playing over a backtrack and/or recording your session.

 1. Open **BorderlandsLauncher** by clicking its launcher icon.

+![BorderlandsLauncher][launcher]

 2. Get Audacity rolling.
-    a.
-Switch to the Audacity window.
+  * Switch to the Audacity window.
 (To un-maximize Borderlands press `o`.)

-    b.
-To configure Audacity, set audio host to JACK, output device to PulseAudio JACK Source, and input device to PulseAudio JACK Sink.
-TODO: Add screenshot
+  * To configure Audacity, set audio host to JACK, output device to PulseAudio JACK Source, and input device to PulseAudio JACK Sink.

+![Configuring audacity][audacity]

-    c.
-Open or import your backtrack if you desire.
+  * Open or import your backtrack if you desire.

-    d.
-Click record.
+  * Click record.
 This will also start playback.

 3. Switch back to the Borderlands window (and press `o` to maximize it again if necessary).